burrahey/scheduler/notes.md

 If you have time:
 - add permissions for admins. disallow everything by non-logged in users

-Schedule
-has many shifts
-has many channels, through shifts has many employees, through shifts
-published: true/false (publishing a schedule makes all its shifts created thus far public)
+Shift

-Shift - must be unique if for the same employee and on the same start_date_time belongs_to employee belongs_to schedule belongs_to channel
+- must be unique if for the same employee and on the same start_date_time
+- shift date cannot be before employee's date hired belongs_to employee belongs_to schedule belongs_to channel
+columns:
+channel_id
+schedule_id
+employee_id
 published: true/false
 start_date_time - cannot be empty
 end_date_time - cannot be empty